GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="linkage-conflict"></a>
-- **Linkage conflict**: a linkage error when the name, return type, modifiers, arguments, or throws clause of a non-private method, field, or class in a dependency has changed in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
+- **Linkage conflict**: a linkage error when the name, return type, modifiers, or arguments of a non-private method, field, or class in a dependency has changed in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.